nattfodd/life/_posts/2018-12-26-radio-nattfodd.md

 date: 2018-12-26 15:25:00
 ---

-Despite the fact that the word "meloman" IMO lost it's original meaning, I believe I can call myself one.
+I am a music lover for sure.
 My music taste is mostly about different kinds of metal.
 Plus, some exclusions for the mood.
 I listen to music by albums, and I advise you to do so.

 There're so many interesting releases, so I tend to forget about some of them.

 To memorize them all, and also to share interesting albums with anyone who's interested in, I've created a [Telegram channel](https://t.me/radio_nattfodd).
 You can find there something to listen.

-This is what I've posted there so far, so you can have an overview if it worth joining the channel or not:
+This is what I've posted there so far so you can have an overview if it worth joining the channel or not:

 <!--more-->

   * Muse - Simulation Theory / 2018 / 🇬🇧 / Art/Progressive/Alternative Rock